NU-AI-SkinBiology/GSE239634_analysis/README.md

 ### Running the code

 Please use the Analysis_code.R file to run the workflow.
 There are two batches for the sequenecing data.
+The same code was used to analyze both of the batches.
+The input file names need to be updated in order to run the analysis code.

 ## Authors
 Hope E. Burks, Jenny L. Pokorny, Jennifer L. Koetsier, Quinn R. Roth-Carter, Christopher R. Arnette, Pedram Gerami, John T. Seykora, Jodi L. Johnson , Ziyou Ren, Kathleen J. Green